Hidden Sugars & Health: How to Cut Back Without Feeling Deprived

 If you’re craving something sweet, here are some healthier options that are both satisfying and nourishing:

-Plain Greek yogurt with chocolate or vanilla protein powder, topped with Purely Elizabeth granola
+🍫 Greek yogurt + chocolate protein + Purely Elizabeth granola

 By choosing treats like these, you’re not just curbing a craving—you’re giving your body a dose of nutrients and keeping your blood sugar stable at the same time.